B-Chris117/Instagram-Layout/README.md

 # Instagram Layout

-Este es un proyecto creado con CSS y HTML, intentando replicar la interfaz de Instagram.
+This is a project created with CSS and HTML, trying to replicate the Instagram interface.
 (4/11/2018)